OlegGulevskyy/izeat-app/README.md

 Start the database:

 - supabase start
-- pnpm prepare:local
+- yarn prepare:local

 ## If you want to develop on remote supabase instance, follow the steps below:

 Connect supabase to remote instance:

 - supabase link --project-ref <_your_project_id_>
-- pnpm prepare:remote
+- yarn prepare:remote

 ## Common steps